Renew or replace your licence

 - Pay the required licence fee, unless you're eligible for a concession.

 Once you pay the required fee, your photo will be taken.
-Depending on which location you attend, your licence card will either be handed over the counter, or posted to you.
+Your licence card will be posted to you.
 You'll receive a temporary paper licence, which you can use on the road, until your new card arrives.

 If you provide your old licence card, it will be invalidated and returned to you.
 Keep this card in a safe place – you can use it as proof of your identity when dealing with Roads and Maritime.

 If you're a learner licence holder, you need to attend any service centre or registry to renew your licence in person.

 Learner driver licences are renewed for five years.